OpenPIV/openpiv-c--qt/README.md

 To get binaries:
 * `meson install -C builddir` if the prefix was set or
-* `meson install -C buildfir --destdir <some directory>` to install in a specifit directory.
+* `meson install -C buildfir --destdir <some directory>` to install in a specific directory.

 Sometimes you only want the runtime dynamic libraries and executables.
 Meson comes with a handy targeted installation using the following command:
  * `meson install -C builddir --tags runtime`

 Make sure the prefix, or destdir, is set so binaries are not accidentally installed on the system.

-The binaries are located in the bindir (if installed) and build directory:
+The binaries are located the build or installation directory:

 Build directory:
 * builddir